marcduiker/azure-functions-university/lessons/cosmosdb.md

 Make sure to add the `CreateLeaseCollectionIfNotExists = true` parameter.
 This one is not added in the template, you have to add it manually.

-Now we need to add the output binding for sending the new items to the `teamplayers` collection.
+Now, add the output binding for sending the new items to the `teamplayers` collection.

-Copy the following code to a add a new parameter in your Run method.
+Copy the following code which adds a new parameter in your Run method.
 This one goes after the Trigger parameter.

 ```csharp
                 [CosmosDB(